using Pkg

 To solve the household problem, we need to solve for the constant \(b + \beta \int_0^B V(w')dF(w')\).
 However, we can’t analytically solve for \(b + \beta \int_0^B V(w')dF(w')\) as we only have a numerical approximation of \(V(.)\).
 Moreover, the computer can’t deal with continuous grids.
 In particular, \(V(.)\) has to be defined on discrete grids, so we have to numerically approximate the integral \(\int_0^B V(w')dF(w')\).

-package, which automatically finds the best algorithm to compute numerical expectations (usually Gaussian Quadrature).
+We can use the Expectations package, which automatically finds the best algorithm to compute numerical expectations (usually Gaussian Quadrature).

 # struct of parameters